The Psychology of Consumer Behavior: Understanding Buying habits

 What is Perception

 Perception is simply how people think about a particular product or service.
-It is their level of understanding and personal intuition related to the product when making a buying decision.
+It's their level of understanding and personal intuition related to the product when making a buying decision.

-The perception may vary from person to person based on the individual's age, culture, experiences, tastes, desires, purposes, etc. The perception can both positively or negatively impact a business where it influences consumer behavior.
+The perception may vary from person to person based on the individual's age, culture, experiences, tastes, desires, purposes, etc. The perception can both positively and negatively impact a business as it influences consumer behavior.

 How Perception Influences Consumer Behavior